NCFR Report: Understanding Gun Violence from a Family Perspective

 Family Focus: Understanding Gun Violence from a Family Perspective

 Gun violence has strong implications for families, yet discourse is complicated by the different meanings people hold for guns.
-The authors of this collection explore ways to respond as family scholars and practitioners, including direct interactions with individuals and families, improved training of professionals, and public policy advocacy.
+The authors of this collection explore ways to respond as family scholars and practitioners, including direct interactions with individuals and families, improved training of professionals, and public policy recommendations.

 - Overview and Introduction — Judith A. Myers-Walls, Ph.D., CFLE Emeritus